Day 7 – Final Day of Service, Presentation of Gifts

 Author – Wes Chaput

 Summary – Today marked the final day of construction at both sites.
 We rose early, ate breakfast and were at work promptly at 7:30.
-Knowing it was our final day, the work commIMG_3879enced with relish.
+Knowing it was our final day, the work commenced with relish.
 Both groups gave it their all and made significant progress in the morning.
 The goal for the day was to complete the interior and exterior walls and begin or complete laying the floor tiles.
 After three hours of hard work in a bright morning sun the teams broke for lunch at 10:30.

 After a great meal and a few hours respite, the teams returned to the job site for their final afternoon of service.
 Thanks to the solid morning effort both teams were able to complete the walls, begin laying floor tiles and organize the job site to make the work easier for the workers after our departure.
-At 4:45 and 5:00 pm respectively, the IMG_3912teams gathered to present the homes to their owners.
+At 4:45 and 5:00 pm respectively, the teams gathered to present the homes to their owners.
 The ceremony was filled with joy and emotion as the gravity of the week hit home.
 Both groups made speeches and in the end the homeowners, builders, students and faculty came together in one final photo at each site.

 Personal Thought/Reflection –